The best Jar file opener app

 Java’s JAR file opener

-When you install Java with the JDK, you get both a Java Runtime Environment that allows you to run Java JAR files, and you also get a special utility that allows you to both create and open JAR files.
+When you install Java with the JDK, you get a Java Runtime Environment that allows you to run Java JAR files.
+You also get a special utility to create and open JAR files.

-The following command allows you to run any Java JAR file on the command line:
+The following command enables you to run any Java JAR file on the command line:

 java -jar jarfilename.jar

-When you install Java you also get a JAR utility that allows you to open a JAR file.
-To use the JAR file opener that comes with the JDK, just issue the following command:
+To use the JAR file opener that comes when you install Java with the JDK, just issue the following command:

 jar xf jar-file-name.jar [files-to-open]